quickwit-oss/tantivy-py/README.md

 # Usage

-tantivy-py has a similar API to tantivy.
+The Python bindings have a similar API to Tantivy.
 To create a index first a schema needs to be built.
 After that documents can be added to the index and a reader can be created to search the index.